Iraq

 DAY 2: BASRA SITES

-In the afternoon, we take a boat trip on the Shatt al-Arab river, which is formed from the meeting of the Tigris and Euphrates rivers before emptying into the Persian Gulf.
-We will pass by the Italian Bridge and Suddam Hussein’s palace and yacht.
+In the afternoon, we take a boat trip on the Shatt al-Arab River, which is formed from the meeting of the Tigris and Euphrates rivers before emptying into the Persian Gulf.
+We will pass by the Italian Bridge and Saddam Hussein’s palace and yacht and later have a chance to go inside his personal yacht.

 Overnight in Basra.